altruios/vim-markdown-wiki-1/README.md

-# vim markdown wiki
+# vim markdown wiki folders
-markdown wiki pulgin for vim
+markdown wiki folders pulgin for vim

+this plug is pulled from and only has 2 changes: 1 new function and 1 new behavior
+1: when you enter a link - it sets the current working directory to that file (so file save correctly in the folder you are in)
+2: SHIFT enter creates a link to a folder - adding the "index.md" suffix.

+the value of this is you can have multiple wikifiles of the same name, in different folders. easily create folders for the wiki. while maintained the same easy navigation.

 this plug has  a lot of functions are referenced from  [vimwiki](https://github.com/vimwiki/vimwiki).